How to fix JDBC Bridge Error - No connection could be made because the target machine actively refused it 127.0.0.1:50433

 echo app.port=12345 > "C:\Program Files (x86)\ZappySys\ZappySys ODBC PowerPack\JdbcBridge.properties"

-1. If the file is already found, just open in any text editor and change the following line if found else add new line (Replace 50433 with any random port not used by any application)
+4. If the file is already found, open it in a text editor and update the following line if found, else add a new line (Replace 50433 with any random port not used by any application).

 app.port=50433